FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-table.md

 # Data Table `ui-table`

 Renders a set of data in a tabular format.
-Expects an input (`mag.payload`) in the format of:
+Expects an input (`msg.payload`) in the format of:

 ```json
 [{